imohiosen/ComplexNumberJS/README.md

 Z Constructor
 -------------

-Z constructor can accept Z objects, String, and regular number (javascript primitive or Number() objects).
+Z constructor can accept Z objects, String, and regular number (javascript primitive number or Number() objects).
 Acceptable Strings can only contain "j", "<", "(", ")", ".", digits and whitespaces.

 Constructor Usage Examples